Liouville quantum gravity and the Brownian map II: geodesics and continuity of the embedding: Introduction

 \begin{enumerate} \item The first article \cite{qlebm} used a ``quantum natural time'' form of the so-called quantum Loewner evolution ($\QLE$), as introduced in \cite{ms2013qle}, to define a distance $\qdist$ on a countable, dense collection of points $(x_n)$ chosen as i.i.d.\ samples from the area measure that lives on the instance $\CS$ of a $\sqrt{8/3}$-LQG sphere.
 Moreover, it was shown that for any $x$ and $y$ sampled from the area measure on $\CS$, the value $\qdist(x,y)$ is a.s.\ determined by $\CS$, $x$, and $y$.
 This implies in particular that the distance function $\qdist$, as defined on $(x_n)$, is a.s.\ determined by $\CS$ and the sequence $(x_n)$, so that there is no additional randomness required to define $\qdist$. \item The current article shows that there is a.s.\ a unique continuous extension $\oqdist$ of $\qdist$ to all of $\CS$, and that the pair $(\CS, \oqdist)$, interpreted as a random metric measure space, agrees in law with TBM.
 Moreover, $\oqdist$ is a.s.\ determined by $\CS$.
-Thus a $\sqrt{8/3}$-LQG sphere has a \emph{canonical metric space structure}. \item The third article \cite{qle_determined} will show that it is a.s.\ possible to recover $\CS$ when one is given just the metric measure space structure of the corresponding instance of TBM.
+Thus a $\sqrt{8/3}$-LQG sphere has a \emph{canonical metric space structure} that effectively makes an instance of the $\sqrt{8/3}$-LQG sphere into an instance of TBM.
+This statement, which appears as Theorem~\ref{thm::tbm_lqg} below, is the first major equivalence theorem for TBM and the $\sqrt{8/3}$-LQG sphere. \item The third article \cite{qle_determined} will show that it is a.s.\ possible to recover $\CS$ when one is given just the metric measure space structure of the corresponding instance of TBM.
 In other words, the map (established in the current article) from $\sqrt{8/3}$-LQG sphere instances to instances of TBM is a.e.\ invertible --- which means that an instance of TBM can a.s.\ be embedded in the sphere in a canonical way (up to M\"obius transformation) --- i.e., an instance of TBM has a \emph{canonical conformal structure}.
 In particular, this allows us to define Brownian motion on Brownian map surfaces, as well as various forms of $\SLE$ and $\CLE$. \end{enumerate}

 Thanks to the results in these three papers, every theorem about TBM can be understood as a theorem about $\sqrt{8/3}$-LQG, and vice versa.

 But let us focus on the matter at hand.
 Assume that we are given an instance $\CS$ of the $\sqrt{8/3}$-LQG sphere, endowed with the metric $\qdist$ on a countable dense set $(x_n)$.
 How shall we go about extending $\qdist$ to $\oqdist$?